CoderAcademy-ALL/T3A2_A_Carental_Irina-Michelle/README.md

 **Target Audience:**

-- NSW residence.
+- Australian residence.

-- Owners and users can be anyone over 21 years of age who has a full current Australian drivers licence living in NSW.
+- Owners and users can be anyone over 21 years of age who has a full current Australian drivers license.

-- Owners must own a car which is registered in NSW.
+- Owners must own their car and it must be registered.

 **Tech Stack:**